 In 2011, the FBI raided a resident’s loft in search of a hacker believed to be a part of Anonymous.
 Unfortunately for the innocent current resident at the time, the person of interest that the FBI was tracking down has already moved from the lofts.

 In 2015, a fire erupted on the third floor of 255 McKibbin in an artist’s apartment.
 The resident confirmed it was a guest that had started the fire, leaving an appliance on, which prompted the mattress below it to ignite.
 It was a small fire and quickly contained.
-However, the most worrisome piece of this story is the resident below the apartment where the incident took place.
+However, the most worrisome piece of this story is told by the resident below the apartment where the incident took place.
 They reported that there were no alarms, no sounds, no notice at all, not even a concerned neighbor with a warning when the fire was taking place.
 The only reason they knew something was happening is that the water extinguishing the fire in the apartment above his began to leak through the ceiling into the neighbor’s living room.

 In 2016, the city’s Department of Buildings was forced to vacate multiple areas in the building in an ongoing attempt to eradicate the building’s illegal hotels.
 It was cited that both the cellar and mezzanine had been turned into makeshift hotels without natural light, ventilation, fire exits, or alarm systems.
 Also, in 2016 was a crackdown on issues like apartment divisions and non-permitted construction.